 - Learn how to reconcile credit card and other transactions in Xero.

 - Learn how to add manual payments to orders in Xero.

-If a billing contact has outstanding credit balance within Xero, you can apply this to an invoice and it will synchronise back to the original order in Arlo, provided that the billing contact on the Xero invoice matches the contact on the existing credit.
+If a contact has a credit balance within Xero, you can apply this to another one of Xero invoices and it will synchronise back to the matching order in Arlo as a form of payment.

-- Learn how to apply credit to an existing invoice in Xero.
+Learn how to apply a credit to an invoice in Xero.

 Additional notes about payments from Xero

 - After payments have been recorded, you can manually synchronise payments by opening the Xero Integration Settings page and clicking Synchronise Payments, or alternatively, by opening an order and clicking Sync payments.
 You only need to do this if you don't want to wait for the automated synchronisation.

 - You can view all synchronised payments from Xero in the order payment log.

 - If you need to void an order completely, you can cancel it in Arlo, then mark it as void in Xero.

 - If you need to cancel registrations and reduce the balance due on an order or process a refund for a cancellation you can generate a credit note/refund and export it to Xero.